Lock Your Bicycle with a U-Lock and a Chain/Leash

 - A $25 non-refundable storage fee is due upon bicycle drop-off, payable by check or credit card (Visa/Mastercard only)

-- Spots are allocated on a first-come, first-served basis
+- Appointments are allocated on a first-come, first-served basis

 - Bicycles must have valid California Bicycle License (a license may be purchased at Transportation Services for $12 new/$6 renewal)